Saints Fans Respond To Missed Call With Billboards, Lawsuit Threats

 The incident has led the NFL, per ESPN, to consider changing the rules as to what calls can and can’t be reviewed by in-game replay.
 But in the meantime, fans and other supporters of the Saints are taking unusual measures in response to the call.

 According to WDSU in New Orleans, a businessman in the area has purchased billboards in Atlanta, where the Super Bowl is being played, with messages like “Saints Got Robbed” and “NFL Bleux It.”
-Matt Bowers, a New Orleans area car dealership owner, bought ten billboards, including one near the Atlanta stadium where the game will take place.
+Matt Bowers, a New Orleans area car dealership owner, bought 10 billboards, including one near the Atlanta stadium where the game will take place.

 Saints fans are also taking to the courts.
 A New Orleans attorney named Frank D’Amico Jr., according to Fox 8 in New Orleans, says he has filed a lawsuit asking the NFL to force a replay of the game, citing an NFL rule allowing the commissioner power to take “disciplinary and/or corrective measures if any club actions, non-participant interference, or calamity occurs in an NFL game which the commissioner deems so extraordinary unfair or outside the accepted tactics encountered in professional football that such action has a major effect on the result of the game.”

 There is no precedent in NFL history for a commissioner overturning the result of a game or forcing a replay.
-Even so, there’s also an online petition, with over 587,000 signatures as of Tuesday, asking the NFL to replay the game on January 27.
+Even so, there’s also an online petition at Change.org with over 587,000 signatures as of Tuesday, asking the NFL to replay the game on January 27.

 Matt Bowers, a diehard Saints fans who owns car dealerships throughout the southeast, has rented billboards in seven locations in and around Atlanta with 16 placements to voice his displeasure with the NFL.
 “And I’m not done yet,” he told ESPN. pic.twitter.com/ZHh0un2Xie